Position: Director of Sports Medicine

 Hometown: Madison County, Florida

-Prior to his tenure as the head athletic trainer for football, Pfeil served as the athletic trainer for Seminole baseball for six seasons.
-During that time he was a part of the baseball program’s continued run of 34 consecutive post-season appearances, a 2010 ACC Championship, hosting four straight Super-Regionals from 2008-11, and College World Series appearances in 2008 and 2010.
+Prior to his tenure as the head athletic trainer for football, Pfeil served as the athletic trainer for Seminole Baseball for six seasons.
+During that time he was a part of the baseball program’s continued run of 34 consecutive post-season appearances, the 2010 ACC Championship, hosting four straight Super-Regionals from 2008-11, and College World Series appearances in 2008 and 2010.

-Pfeil earned a master’s degree in sport administration from Mississippi State University in 2002, where he was a graduate assistant athletic trainer for the football team.
+Pfeil earned a master’s degree in sport administration from Mississippi State University in 2002, where he was a graduate assistant athletic trainer assigned to football.
 He is a proud Florida State alumnus, graduating in 2000 with a bachelor’s degree in sport management with an emphasis in athletic training, while also serving as a student athletic trainer with football and baseball.
-Pfeil was awarded summer internships with the NFL’s Atlanta Falcons in 1999 and 2000, and was a seasonal assistant for the Falcons in 2002.
+Pfeil was awarded sports medicine summer internships with the NFL’s Atlanta Falcons in 1999 and 2000, and was a seasonal assistant athletic trainer for the Falcons in 2002.

 The native of Madison County, Florida and his wife Cheryl have two sons, Cole and Cade.